Saint Mary's Hall (San Antonio): 19th Century

-The reestablishment of Saint Mary's Hall in 1879 came at a time when Texas farmers, cattle barons, and traders were prospering and able to support the school.
-Bishop Elliot capitalized on this and set out to hire a leader that would help turn the school into the best educational option available.
-He traveled east and began a search for a headmistress.
-He hired the first headmistress of the school, Miss Phillippa Stevenson (a graduate of a school in New Jersey also named Saint Mary's Hall).
-She served as headmistress of Saint Mary's Hall in Texas for a decade.
-By 1889, the school had an enrollment of 105 students.
+20th Century

+By the year 1900, Saint Mary's Hall had considerably expanded both curriculum and student body.
+A bequest of US$33,364 by Mr. Felix R. Brunot of Pittsburgh enabled the construction of Brunot Hall, which contained a library, six additional bedrooms, and enlarged spaces for academics, music, and art.
+Additional campus expansions were made in 1907, including the addition of a gymnasium.

-In 1916, due to the decline of the facilities and the growth of the downtown area, the school's new leader, Bishop William Theodotus Capers decided to move the school to a home in the Laurel Heights neighborhood on the corner of San Pedro and Woodlawn.
-The home was leased from Mr. D.J.
-Woodward and was later purchased by the school.
-Bishop Capers chose the property because of its “beautiful situation and dignity.”
-He wanted to create an environment for Saint Mary's Hall students that was “attractive and inspiring.”
+In 1916, due to the decline of the facilities and the growth of the downtown area, then-headmaster Bishop William T. Capers decided to move the school to a home in the Laurel Heights neighborhood on the corner of San Pedro and Woodlawn.

 In 1925, Saint Mary's Hall was incorporated as a non-profit educational institution with an independent self-perpetuating Board of Trustees.
 Not long after, the board approved the purchase of a larger and more modern facility in the Laurel Heights neighborhood at 117 East French Place which was purchased from Alfred Ward.
-This location became the school for the next four decades and was sold to San Antonio Academy in 1966.
-This campus was the home for many years to headmistress, Miss Ruth Coit, who established many of the traditions still held today.
+This location became the school for the next four decades and before its eventual sale to the San Antonio Academy in 1966.
+This campus was the home for many years to headmistress Ruth Coit, who established many of the traditions still held today.